PictorSomni/Kiosk/README.md

 You can copy the photo selection by uncomment lines 350 to 352 but in my case the customers selects their photos before i photoshop them so i prefer not to copy anything.

 The UI in optimized for touchscreens. ;)
+The UI is in french but you can easily change it in the code.

 ![UI_screenshot](https://user-images.githubusercontent.com/16622605/206891272-a660bcbf-c6df-4301-b463-546844b56c35.jpg)